 Lately, however, I’ve heard from several members within my Power Hitters Club – Elite community who are using it and getting good results.
 I’ve since begun to experiment with it again.

 My focus with this feature is on two promotions: 1) My free webinar and 2) My Facebook ads quiz.
-Both utilize the Lead Generation The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery..
+Both utilize the Lead Generation When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More.

 For each promotion, I created separate campaigns by country or country group.
 I then have multiple ad sets within each campaign for both cold and warm audiences.
 Facebook optimizes budget at the campaign level.